 - Brown stems: You can easily see those brown stems on the plant.
 It’s interesting how sometimes the lower bit of the plant is all good, but the upper part goes brown.
 That’s a sign that the stems are getting sick in that upper area.

-- Brown leaves: Brown leaves are like the top clue that something’s off with a sick corn plant.
+- Yellow leaves with brown leaf tips: Yellow leaves are like the top clue that something’s off with a sick corn plant.
 They could also point to root rot.
 What matters is figuring out if it’s just the tips or if the entire leaves are turning brown or kinda brownish-green.
 That’s the key distinction to keep an eye on.

 - Root rot: Roots going all mushy isn’t exactly a surefire sign that the plant’s sick.
 It’s more like a sign that it’s getting too much water.
 But, those soggy roots can lead to leaves going brown and the soil getting all wet and smelly.